leonawicz/memery/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Updated the DESCRIPTION to the requested formatting and style and clarified how this package differs from related packages.
-* Removed `dontrun` wrappers from examples that do not take too long to execute.
+* Removed `dontrun` wrappers from examples that do not individually take too long to execute.
-   * Also added more thorough examples with comments for the main package function, `meme`.
+   * `donttest` is still used for some examples of `meme` calls that represent simpler versions whose internal processing is effectively encapsulated by the most complex call example, which is tested.
+This is done in an attempt to keep example execution time to a minimum.

 ## Test environments
 * local Windows 10 install, R 3.4.2